sass/sass/spec/statement.md

 ### Current indentation level

-The *current indentation level* is the number of [documentation indentation characters] before the first non-whitespace character of the last consumed statement.
+The *current indentation level* is the number of [document indentation characters] before the first non-whitespace character of the last consumed statement.
 The initial current indentation level for any document is 0.